 Treat your LSAT prep like a job.

-Remember, if you skip your study shifts you’ll hinder your own progress.
+Remember, if you skip your study shifts, you’ll hinder your own progress.
 While you won’t lose money, you can lose points!
 Consistently missing study sessions will make it harder for you to retain what you’re learning, and you will see a decrease in your score instead of an increase.

 As important as it is to use prep materials to learn strategy and understand each section of the LSAT, it’s equally as important to put this knowledge to use!
-Unless you dedicate a considerable amount of time to practicing real LSAT exams, you’re unlikely to see any improvement in your score.
+Your score will unlikely improve unless you dedicate considerable time to practicing for actual LSAT exams.

 You will see the most improvement in your LSAT score when your brain and body have the fuel and energy to work to their optimal levels.

-While diagrams can be useful for visualizing relationships in logic games, don't rely on them excessively, especially in logical reasoning questions.
+While diagrams can help visualize relationships for conditionals or sufficient vs. necessary questions, don't rely on them excessively.
 Instead, focus on understanding the underlying logic behind the arguments.
 Train yourself to analyze arguments without relying solely on visual aids, as this skill is essential for success on the LSAT.

 Train yourself to recognize common logical fallacies and flaws in arguments presented in logical reasoning questions.
-Understanding these flaws is crucial for selecting the correct answers and strengthening your overall reasoning skills.
+Understanding these flaws is crucial for selecting the correct answers and strengthening your reasoning skills.
 Regular exposure to argument analysis and practice identifying flaws will improve your performance in this section.

 Mark key information in reading comprehension passages to serve as guideposts when answering questions.
-Highlighting important details and main ideas during your initial reading can help you locate relevant information quickly when revisiting the passage.
+Highlighting essential details and main ideas during your initial reading can help you locate relevant information quickly when revisiting the passage.

-In this guide, we’ve provided you with our top 10 LSAT tricks and tips for beating the LSAT.
+This guide provides you with our top 10 LSAT tricks and tips for beating the LSAT.
 For any remaining questions, read on to find your answers.

 There isn’t really a one-size-fits-all answer to this question.
 Your potential depends on how long you plan on studying, the quality of the resources you’re using, and how dedicated you are to improving your LSAT score.